-CAS 140D CCD Array Spectrometer
+CAS 140D Array Spectroradiometer

-The CAS 140D represents the fourth generation of the worldwide extremely successful series of high-end array spectrometers from Instrument Systems.
+The CAS 140D represents the fourth generation of the worldwide extremely successful series of high-end array spectroradiometers from Instrument Systems.
 It combines all advantages of the CAS 140CT in terms of measurement accuracy and reliability with sustainable technical optimization for increased repeatability and stability in every environment.

 As a result, it offers even more versatile applications – from the reference instrument in national calibration laboratories to continuous production.
-A wide range of accessories complement the spectrometer to create a complete system for a wide range of spectroradiometric and photometric measurement tasks.
+A wide range of accessories complement the spectroradiometer to create a complete system for a wide range of spectroradiometric and photometric measurement tasks.
 Thanks to the modern housing and improved optical and mechanical design, the instrument is even more functional, but smaller and simpler to integrate into existing measurement environments.

 - High-end CCD detector, cooled and back-illuminated